 Fragrances are an often overlooked source of air pollution.
-Many employers, schools, doctor’s offices and others are now creating fragrance free policies to address this.
+Many employers, schools, doctor’s offices and others are creating fragrance free policies to address this.

 Learn about the "fragrance loophole" from the documentary film, Stink!.
 This film is a clear and concise explanation of the inadequacies of chemical regulations to protect the public from toxic substances.